List your used robotic milking equipment with us...No sale no fee! Click here

 With a new build this can be planned for, but when you are trying to retro fit this in to an existing building, it is not always possible and it ends up being a compromise.

-This can also lead to some serious building costs which you will not incur with batch milking with robots because your groups can remain the same as they would for a conventional milking.
+This can also lead to some serious building costs, which you will not incur with batch milking because the groups can remain the same, as they would for a conventional milking.
 Handling and separation can also be centralised rather than replicating in every micro herd.

 Herd Management

-It can be hard with large herds on a voluntary system to keep all of the mirco herds running at full capacity, as it requires a certain amount of juggling with cows numbers, which you don’t have with batch milking with robots
+It can be hard with large herds on a voluntary system, to keep all of the mirco herds running at full capacity, as it requires a certain amount of juggling with cows numbers, which you don’t have with batch milking.

 Feeding

-Voluntary systems will have an impact on your feeding costs, if you have been using a total mixed ration, as you have to reduce the concentrates outside to get enough visits in the robots.
-The maximum recommended on the feed fence is the average yield of the group, minus 7 litres.
+Voluntary systems will have an impact on feed costs, if you have been using a total mixed ration, as you have to reduce the concentrates outside to get enough visits in the robots.
+The maximum recommended on the feed fence, is the average yield of the group, minus 7 litres.
 So more concentrates have to be fed in this situation.

 Batch milking with robots on the other hand, allows you to manage your groups as you would if you were milking through a conventional parlour and so you can feed more heavily outside.
 Some concentrates will be required in the robots but at a reduced rate.